mohitmishra786/Full-Stack-Engineering/Internet Basics/HTTP.md

 [HTTP Video Explanation](https://www.youtube.com/watch?v=LZJNj-HHfII&t=59s)

+# What is HTTP?
+- HTTP is a plain text language.

 # Status Codes

 * `1XX` - Information
 * `2XX` - Sucess
 * `3XX` - Redirect
 * `4XX` - Client Erros (like `404 NOT FOUND`)
-* `5XX` - Server Error (like `503 Server Not Available`
+* `5XX` - Server Error (like `503 Server Not Available`)

 ## Firstly, know that:
 - URLs are a type of URI
 - URNs are a type of URI
 - URCs are a type of URI
-- etc..
+etc..

 ---
 ## URI
- - a standard for identifying documents using a short string of numbers, letters, and symbols.
+ - A standard for identifying documents using a short string of numbers, letters, and symbols.
  - defined by https://datatracker.ietf.org/doc/html/rfc3986